SSV-embedded/MLS100EV/README.md

 + **The power supply should be in immediate proximity to the device.**
 + **The power supply must provide a stable output voltage of 5 VDC.**
 + **Please pay attention that the power cord or other cables are not squeezed or damaged in any way when you set up the device.**
-+ **Discharge yourself electrostatic before you work with the device, e.g. by touching a heater of metal, to avoid damages.**
++ **Discharge yourself electrostatically before working with the device, e.g. by touching a metal radiator, to avoid damages.**
-+ **Stay grounded while working with the device to avoid damage through electrostatic discharge.**
++ **Stay grounded while working with the device, to avoid damage through electrostatic discharge.**

 # 3. PREPARATIONS